tandukar/tandukar/README.md

 - 🌱 I’m currently learning **Django**
 - 🌱 **FullStack dev** in the making 💫
-- ✨️Im interested in MERN stack
+- ✨️ I'm interested in MERN stack